billyjbryant/PokeAlarmWiki/Filters-Overview.md

 ## Filter Parameters

-Each section contains a `"filters"` subsection as a jsob object with filters represented as key-value pairs.
+Each section contains a `"filters"` subsection as a json object with filters represented as key-value pairs.
 The key represents the **filter name** paired to the corresponding **filter parameters**.
 Each type of Event contains it's own parameters, which are listed on the